CloudTestDrive/EventLabs/AppDev/container/wercker.md

 ![alt text](images/46.host.ip.png)

-Open a new browser (tab) and enter or copy the host's public IP address and append the configured 8091 port.
+Open a new browser (tab) and enter or copy the host's public IP address and append the port you configured for the userxx-emp-nodejs.
 For example: `141.144.137.89:8091` You have to get the following webpage below.
 To test MongoDB click **Add New Employee** button.

 ![alt text](images/47.application.add.employee.png)